boubakriibrahim/PalletDataGenerator/CONTRIBUTING.md

 - README.md contributors section
 - GitHub releases

-Thank you for contributing to PalletDataGenerator! 🚀
+Thank you for contributing to PalletDataGenerator!
+[INFO]